-- What is the average class size of online courses in relation to the classroom version? - Can you meet one-on-one with your professors and advisors? - How interactive is the course (discussions, projects, group work, etc.) and is that a good fit for your learning style?
+- What is the average class size? - Can you meet one-on-one with your professors and advisors? - How interactive is the course (discussions, projects, group work, etc.) and is that a good fit for your learning style?

 What is Accreditation & Why Is It Important?